 Dr. Pellack earned his doctorate from Indiana University, Bloomington.
 David’s dissertation focused on characteristics that predict patient program compliance for chronically homeless mentally ill individuals, many of whom had issues with drug and / or alcohol abuse.
 David recently became EMDR certified and incorporates this into the intense trauma work we do at KeyStone.
 While at IU, David did an extended practicum at the Kinsey Institute where he worked with clients with a variety of sexual issues and received training on numerous treatment modalities.
 As a Kinsey intern, David also co-facilitated a weekly group for transgendered individuals.
 David completed his internship at the Syracuse Veterans Administration hospital where he focused his training on traumatized veterans in hospice.
 David has over 15 years of experience working with traumatized children and their families in foster care and psychiatric community residences.

-Karen Martin, an MA in counseling from the University of Connecticut 1981, has been at the KeyStone Center ECU for over 9 years.
-As the KeyStone’s Family Therapist, she works with adults, adolescents, dual diagnosis population and their family’s.
-From 2008 to 2010 Karen was the Program Coordinator for the IPR Program which treats co-occuring disorders.
-Most recently Karen has taken a position as a family therapist at the Extended care Unit.
-Her training is in couples and family therapy with a special interest in trauma, sexual abuse and infidelity.
+Karen Martin, an MA in counseling from the University of Connecticut 1981, has been working with the KeyStone Center ECU for over 9 years.
+As the KeyStone’s Family Therapist, she works with adults, adolescents, dual diagnosis population and their family’s on a daily basis.
+Karen previously worked as the Program Coordinator for the IPR Program which treats co-occuring disorders.
+Karen’s training is in couples and family therapy with a special interest in trauma.

 Nancy Roberts Willis, M.S.W.,LSW, CP, is a licensed social worker in Pennsylvania and a certified practitioner in psychodrama by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy.
 She facilitates groups at KeyStone Center ECU for sexual addiction, KeyStone Center for alcohol, drug and gambling addiction, and at the Renfrew Center for eating disorders.
 Nancy also facilitates a weekly outpatient psychodrama group at OATS Counseling Services.
 She maintains a private psychotherapy practice and has a special interest in women’s issues, trauma, and couple and family healing.